Newport Lifeboat Station: History

+Since its founding in 1824, the Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS), later to become the RNLI in 1854, has awarded medals for deeds of gallantry at sea.

+In gale-force conditions on 17 March 1863, the sloop Frances sank on the Newport sands.
+Led by Thomas Rowlands and coastguard George Lewis, six other men waded out into the surf, and rescued the crew of three.
+Master mariner Thomas Rowlands, and commissioned boatman George Lewis of H.M.
+Coastguard, Goodick were each awarded the RNLI Silver Medal.

 On 27 May 1884, the streets of Newport in Pembrokeshire were draped in flags, and a large crowd had assembled.
 The occasion was the inauguration of the new lifeboat station.
 A new 37-foot self-righting 'Pulling and Sailing' (P&S) lifeboat, one with (12) oars and sails, which had already been fully tested on the Limehouse canal in London by the manufacturers, had been transported to the town, and was about to be taken in procession to the new lifeboat house, at the cove at Cwm Dewi.

 The cost of the lifeboat and the equipment had been defrayed by a sum of £500 received from the Clevedon Lifeboat Fund, raised by Mrs. E. Lavington and pupils of Belgrave House, Clevedon, a school offering "high-class education for daughters of gentlemen".
 It had originally been intended that the fund would provide a lifeboat for the town of Clevedon, in Somerset, but on investigation, the Institution had found the location unsuitable.